What is cloud migration?

-Cloud providers offer a variety of security and compliance offerings, but customers' are responsible for implementing the right solutions for their needs.
+Cloud providers offer a variety of security and compliance offerings, but customers are responsible for implementing the right solutions for their needs.

-Organizational adoption and training
+Organisational adoption and training

 IT professionals and developers will find that most of their current skills apply to the cloud, but some skills training is still required.

 Partners are invaluable for organisations that don’t have the in-house expertise or capacity to plan and implement their migration, but selecting the right one takes careful consideration.

 - Find data centre migration videos, Microsoft webinars, scenario guides and learning resources for most common scenarios and workloads on the Azure cloud migration resources page.

 - Learn how to bring your mainframe applications to the cloud on the mainframe and mid-range migration page.

 - Get curated resources and expert help from Azure engineers and partners for every stage of your migration journey through the Azure Migration Programme.